aemodular/GRAINS/Grains-Scheveningen/README.md

 ## Note

-This firmware is works, but there are still a few things that can be improved.
+This firmware works, but there are still a few things that can be improved.
 Please play around with it and post your comments on the forum at https://forum.aemodular.com

 # Usage of this Firmware with GRAINS: